maurapintor/SCB-bot-telegram/README.md

 #### g-Select
 The g-Select feature allows for the selection between two sensitivities.
-Depending on the logic input placed on pin 10, the device internal gain will be changed allowing it to function with a 1.5g or 6g sensitivity.
+Depending on the logic input placed on pin GSEL, the device internal gain will be changed allowing it to function with a 1.5g or 6g sensitivity.